More About Us...

 I have been involved in various activities with my dogs since 1976, but it was not until 1996 that "ACADIA" was born.
 In 1998 our first litter of Golden Retrievers was whelped and in 2004 our first litter of Afghan Hound pups arrived - a life long dream!
 Over the years, I have truly been blessed with the wonderful, loyal companionship and love that my dogs have unconditionally shared with me and my family .
 It has been a wonderful journey!

-Our dogs are are considered to be part of my family.
+My dogs are are considered to be part of our family.
 I, along with two of my sons, have enjoyed competing with them over the years.
-We have been successful and are proud of their achievements, but most of all,
+We have been very successful and are proud of their achievements, but most of all,

-Puppies are whelped beside my bed and someone, usually me, is always with them, sometimes even sleeping with them.
+Puppies are whelped beside my bed and someone, usually me, is always with them, sometimes even sleeping in the whelping pen with them.
 Their first week is spent just sleeping and eating except for the early neurological stimulation, a series of 5 exercises, 3-5 seconds each, which is started on day 3 and continues thru day 16.
 The benefits observed in canines exposed to this Bio Sensor stimulation are: improved cardio vascular performance, stronger heart beats, stronger adrenal glands, more tolerance to stress, and greater resistance to disease.
 At the end of the first week, toe nail clipping begins.
 At 3 weeks of age the puppies move from the whelping box to the puppy playpen and potty training begins.
-From the time the puppies' eyes and ears open they are exposed to household activity and noises - the sounds of the clothes dryer, TV's, radios, etc. At approximately 2 weeks of age, their eyes open and they are gently handled and cuddled by my immediate family.
-This constant human contact, fist by me from the time they are born, then by family is the time when socialization really begins.
+From the time the puppies' eyes and ears open they are exposed to household activity and noises - the sounds of the clothes dryer, TV, stereo, etc. At approximately 2 weeks of age, their eyes open and they are gently handled and cuddled by my immediate family.
+Up until this time, they have only been handled by me, with daily cradling.
+This constant human contact, first by me from the time they are born, then by family, is the time when socialization really begins.
 This associates the puppy to the human scent, developing a bond which can never be broken.
-At approximately 4 to 5 weeks weaning begins and the puppies begin to associate the command "come", used with a clicker, to feeding times.
-Up until this point I do not supplement mother's milk unless absolutely necessary, as this will put stress on a puppy's immature digestive system.
+At approximately 4 to 5 weeks weaning begins with the gradual introduction of solid food, and the puppies begin to associate the command "come", used with a clicker at feeding times.
+Up until this point I do not supplement mother's milk unless absolutely necessary, as this will put stress on a puppy's immature digestive and immune systems.
+4 weeks is also the time I begin to incorporate the Puppy Culture program which helps build a solid foundation in shaping the puppies' futures.
 At approximately 5 weeks, puppy visits begin - families who have reserved puppies are encouraged to visit and play with them.
 I watch how the families interact with the puppies and the puppies with them.
 This, along with my knowledge of the puppies' personalities, and finally the temperament testing at 7 weeks of age, enables me to recommend which puppy I feel will be the best puppy for each family.
 At 5 to 6 weeks of age the puppies are capable of being separated from the dam and littermates for short periods of time.
-This is when they are introduced to crates, baths, blow drying, leash training, and car rides.
+This is when they are introduced to a crate, baths, blow drying, leash training, car rides, and basic obedience training using a clicker.
 At this time they also begin eating separately in crates.
 This allows them to build their confidence in familiar surroundings.
-Between 7 and 8 weeks of age the puppies are taken to my holistic vet for a thorough examination before they leave for their new homes.
+At 7 to 8 weeks of age the puppies are taken to my homeopathic DVM for a thorough examination.
+Puppies are ready to leave for their new homes between 8 and 9 weeks of age.
+Training is available on a limited basis for puppies who stay longer.
 I remain available to answer questions, no matter how trivial they may seem, give guidance, or just plain friendship.
 I enjoy keeping in touch, love getting pictures, and regard puppy buyers as my extended families!

 Reserving A Golden Retriever Puppy